dda-derek-wendell/Documentation/_entries/1500_upgrade_1_3.md

 > **Upgrade Instructions**<br>
 <i> Only need to follow these instructions if the installed version is 1.2 </i>

-•	Must be done by a CRM Administrator
+•	Must be done by a CRM Administrator <br>
-•	Click on the URL or paste it into the browser
+•	Click on the URL or paste it into the browser <br>
-•	Install the Upgrade (Select Install for ALL Users)
+•	Install the Upgrade (Select Install for ALL Users) <br>
-•	Enable new fields in Dodge Link Permission Set
+•	Enable new fields in Dodge Link Permission Set <br>
 >
 1.Click Setup
 2. In Quick Find type **Permission Set**